-- RTC has a complaint procedure in place to investigate and track Title VI concerns. - RTC submits an annual Title VI Certification and Assurance report to the US Department of Transportation.
+- Minority, low-income and Limited English Proficiency (LEP) persons are able to provide meaningful input into the planning process through participating in public meetings held in locations near transit routes and where translators and materials are provided in Spanish and English. - RTC has a complaint procedure in place to investigate and track Title VI concerns. - RTC submits an annual Title VI Certification and Assurance to the US Department of Transportation.

 The 2050 RTP includes a chapter to specifically address promoting equity and environmental justice in regional transportation.
-The chapter includes an analysis of impacts of RTC projects and services on low income and minority population.
+This chapter includes an analysis of impacts of RTC projects and services on low income and minority populations and will be refreshed as part of the overall RTP update.